 The book elaborates the basic principles of Auction Theory in a non-technical language so as to make them easily accessible to even those not trained in the discipline.
-Auctions as allocation mechanisms have been in use across the world since antiquity and are still employed in different countries for purchase and sales of a wide range of objects, both by Governments and private agents.
-Auction has gained popularity over other allocation mechanisms since the rules of auctions are very precise, involve much less subjective judgments compared to other alternative allocation mechanisms and lead to a more efficient process of discovering the true willingness to pay of the buyers.
-Moreover the principles of Auction Theory are used in other contexts, e.g. in designing contests, controlling emission levels through allocation of permits and licenses etc.
+Auctions as allocation mechanisms have been in use across the world since antiquity and are still employed in different countries for purchase and sales of a wide range of objects, both by governments and by private agents.
+Auction has gained popularity over other allocation mechanisms since the rules of auctions are very precise, involve much less subjective judgements compared to other alternative allocation mechanisms and lead to a more efficient process of discovering the true willingness of the buyers to pay.
+Moreover, the principles of Auction Theory are used in other contexts, for example in designing contests, or in controlling emission levels through allocation of permits and licenses.

-1. What are Auctions and what is Auction Theory?
-2. Why Study Auction Theory?
-3. The Economics behind Auctions 4.
-Some Standard Results in Auction Theory 5.
-Auctions: Some Real-Life Experiences 6.
+1. What are uctions and what is Auction Theory?
+2. Why study Auction Theory?
+3. The economics behind auctions 4.
+Some standard results in Auction Theory 5.
+Auctions: some real-life experiences 6.
 Auctions in India 7.
-Other Applications of Auction Theory
+Other applications of Auction Theory

 Srobonti Chattopadhyay is Assistant Professor in the Department of Economics at Vidyasagar College for Women, Kolkata, India.